microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/README.md

 - Microsoft.Storage
 - Microsoft.Web

+<<<<<<< HEAD

-- If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access)) for the resource group in which you'll provision Azure resources.
+- # If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access)) for the resource group in which you'll provision Azure resources.
+- If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access) for the resource group in which you'll provision Azure resources.
+  > > > > > > > 5a680681 ([Hack Update] 047-TrafficControlWithDapr WTH updates based upon internal workshop feedback (#518))

 _Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
 If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above._